SlyyCooper/cursorrules-tools/README.md

 Cursor IDE uses AI to understand your codebase and provide intelligent code suggestions.
 These tools enhance that experience by:

-1. **Providing Better Context**: The `cr` and `cb` tools give Cursor's AI more information about your project structure.
+1. **Providing Better Context**: The `cr` tool creates a `.cursorrules` template file to help get you started creating your own rules.
 2. **Focusing AI Analysis**: The `ci` tool helps exclude irrelevant files from analysis.
 3. **Maintaining Dependencies**: The `analyze_dependencies` tool helps keep your project dependencies up-to-date.
 4. **Improving Documentation**: The `url-to-md` tool helps create Markdown documentation from web content.
+5. **Codebase Snapshot**: The `cb` tool creates a snapshot of your codebase with XML-like tags to easily share your project with chatbots like chatGPT or Claude.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Author